 Wanderer series- Tea hunters

 It was summer of 2008, it was only few months since I came to Bangalore and joined Microsoft.
-Three guys came together from Delhi to Bangalore to join Microsoft on same day.
-I, deepak and Kumar chose flats in the same building, it was a new city so we preferred to stay close.
-All of us were newly married i.e. three newly married couples.
-In this story, Deepak will not be seen , as Deepak does not smoke, reader will understand what I mean after reading it.
 Back then, I used to smoke and Kumar was a great source of cigarettes.
 As usual women do not like cigarettes and its smell, so we use to find excuses to have a smoke.
-One of the excuse was Tea, yes a weird excuse of having tea and cigarette together, justification was that we usually have cigarette with Tea, so our logic ,cigarette is a side kick of Tea which was what we wanted to have.
+One of the excuse was tea, yes a weird excuse of having tea and cigarette together, justification was that we usually have cigarette with tea, so our logic ,cigarette is a side kick of tea which was what we wanted to have.

-We were in night shift those days, one day on Saturday morning, when me and Kumar came back from office, Kumar called me and asked me if I would like to go for a drive for a tea (which meant cigarette on tea shack after a long drive) and yours truly is always ready for such a proposal.
-Obviously we will be joined by the ladies on this tea hunting drive and we loved that too, I won’t lie.
+We were in night shift those days, one day on Saturday morning, when Kumar and I came back from office, Kumar called me and asked me if I would like to go for a drive for a tea (which meant cigarette on tea shack after a long drive) and yours truly is always ready for such a proposal.
+Obviously, we will be joined by the ladies on this tea hunting drive and we loved that too, I won’t lie.

 I asked my wife to get ready as we were going for a drive with Kumar, to have tea on some road side shack.
 I was already in the same dress in which I came back from office.
 Kumar and his wife were waiting for us in their car.
 We lived near a very well connected road called Bannerghatta Road, famous for IIM Bangalore and Bannerghatta national park.
 So plan, was to go on this road for a long drive, which leads to Bannerghatta national park and have tea on any road side tea shack and obviously the smokes.